Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution (IV)

-What Not To Do Is Essence Of Strategy
+What Not To Do Is Fundamental

 The essence of strategy is choosing what not to do - Michael Porter